eloots/Pi-Akka-Cluster/README.md

 > Note: The LED strip is powered from the 5V pin on the Raspberry Pi board.
 However, the GPIO pin that drives the data input pin on the LED strip is a 3.3V logical signal.
 This causes intermittent flashes on the LED's.
 This problem can be solved easily by putting a diode (such as an 1N4001) between the 5V pin on the Pi and the power connection on the LED strip.

 > Note: Install `tmux` on the cluster nodes (`apt-get install tmux`) and always (interactive sessions) in a `tmux` session.
 This prevents processes (eg. nodes) getting killed when the connectivity of a node and your computer is broken (for example, as part of some test scenario like a network partition).

+## Hardware build instructions

+- Instructions on how to assemble the LED status strip can be found [here](LED-status-indicator-assembly-instructions.md)

+- Assembling the Pi's to form a physical cluster is relatively straightforward.
+See diagram [Cluster set-up schema](images/Cluster-set-up-schema.pdf) to see how it all connects together